ryjen/ryjen.github.io/content/post/git-notes-as-version-tool-storage.md

 - A **patch** version will increment after **300** builds
 - A **minor** version will increment after **100** patch builds

-This is a potential feature that projects can use as a reminder to bump a version if there are breaking changes.
+This use as a reminder to bump a version if there are breaking changes or if you need to do more design.

 For every build, the build number is incremented, and thus potentially the rest of the version.